zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 The _PJE_ provides a mechanism for loading API ML onboarding service configuration from a _YAML_ file.

-## Configuring REST service for API ML onboarding
+## Configuring a REST service for API ML onboarding

 In most cases the API ML Discovery service, Gateway, and user service endpoint addresses are not known at the time of building the service executables.
 Similarly, security material such as certificates, private/public keys, and their corresponding passwords depend on the concrete deployment environment, and are not intended to be disclosed to everyone.